Are Hurricane Windows Bulletproof? The Truth Revealed

 1. Initial Measurement

-Accurate measurements of the window openings are crucial.
-Professionals begin by measuring the width, height, and depth of each window frame to ensure a perfect fit for the new impact-resistant windows.
+Precise measurements of the window openings are essential.
+Experts start by measuring the width, height, and depth of each window frame to guarantee a seamless fit for the new impact-resistant windows.

 2. Removing Old Windows